-Currently a number of real estate developers are working on projects that target students and expats.
-When those options become available, we will include them on this page.
+Currently a number of real estate developers are working on housing projects specifically aimed at students and expats.

 Regardless of why you want to move here, you need to start your search as early as possible.
 Don’t wait till the last minute.
 [Details about the Academic Year in Amsterdam]

 Far too many students have had to forego their study in Amsterdam because they were unable to find suitable accommodation.
 Others have been known to camp out — quite literally.

 [Note that even in the English version, dates are written in this format: dd–mm–yyyy]